|Guide||♦||3 Triplogs||0 Topics|

-Cottonwood Wash is one of the three main north south running washes in the central Goldfield Mountains, the other two being the Rough N Ready Canyon and Willow Springs Canyon.
+Cottonwood Wash is one of the three main north-south running washes in the central Goldfield Mountains, the other two being the Rough N Ready Canyon and Willow Springs Canyon.
 The Cottonwood and Rough N Ready both end up draining into Willow Springs Canyon.
-This wash is not as impressive as willow Springs Canyon or the Rough N Ready Canyon but I found it to be a component of most of the loop hikes I have done in the central Goldfield Mountains.
-The upper portion of the wash is just your run of the mill desert wash but the further in you go the more interesting it gets.
-It never really turns into what I would call a canyon but the rock formations that it passes through are quite impressive.
-Most of the route is in the bed of the creek, no trail or road.
+This wash is not as impressive as willow Springs Canyon or the Rough N Ready Canyon, but I found it to be a component of most of the loop hikes I have done in the central Goldfield Mountains.
+The upper portion of the wash is just your run of the mill desert wash, but the further in you go, the more interesting it gets.
+It never really turns into what I would call a canyon, but the rock formations that it passes through are quite impressive.
+Most of the route is in the bed of the creek, with no trail or road.

 Check out the Official Route and Triplogs.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.